The Volterra signature: Applications

-In this section we conduct first numerical experiments with synthetic and real-world data, and show how the Volterra signature explored in this article serves as a versatile feature map.
-We consider supervised learning problems with sequential data -- such as time-series -- where the modeling of memory effects is of central importance.
-In both of our applications, we assume that we observe a signal $x=(x_t)_{t \in \mathbb{T}}$, where $\mathbb{T}$ represents the time index set, and we aim to learn an unknown, typically highly non-linear functional $x \mapsto f(x)$.
-As motivated in the introduction, the signature transform $x\mapsto \mathrm{Sig}(x)$ (see \cref{rem:usual_sig}) presents a powerful feature map, which has been successfully employed for various statistical learning problems with sequential data (see e.g. \cite{Chevyrev2016} and the references therein).
-The goal of this section is to illustrate that, incorporating a kernel $K$ and lifting $x\mapsto \VSig{x}{K}$, can be beneficial for learning tasks where flexible memory of the past is of central importance.
+As motivated in the introduction, the signature transform $x\mapsto \mathrm{Sig}(x)$, see \cref{rem:usual_sig}, provides a powerful feature map and has been successfully employed for various statistical learning problems with sequential data; see, for instance, \cite{Chevyrev2016} and the references therein.
+The goal of this section is to illustrate that incorporating a kernel $K$ into the lift, namely considering $x\mapsto \VSig{x}{K}$, is highly beneficial for the learning tasks outlined above.
+In the sequel, we denote by $\texttt{VSig}_K$ a model built on the feature $\VSig{\cdot}{K}$ for some given kernel $K$, while in the special case $K=\mathrm{Id}$ we write \texttt{Sig}.

-Before discussing the concrete experiments, let us describe the general learning framework we encounter: Suppose that we observe i.i.d. input-output pairs $(x^{(i)},y^{(i)})_{i=1}^M$, which are related through the unknown function $f$.
-After choosing a suitable tensor-level $L\in \mathbb{N}$, we aim to learn the function $f$ as a linear functional $\Psi$ on the truncated Volterra signature $\VSig{x}{K}^{L}=\pi_{\leq L}(\VSig{x}{K})$, see Definition~\ref{def:proj_and_trunc}.
-Given a loss function $\cL$ (e.g.\ the mean-squared error), we minimize the (regularized) empirical risk